Hezekiah ruled over Judah and was a good and faithful king.

 The more you grow in your relationship with God, the bolder your prayers can become, because the more your heart will begin to line up with God’s heart.

-Hezekiah’s prayer was Dependent.
+Hezekiah’s prayer was dependent.
 In verses 17-18 he prays, “It is true, O LORD, that the Assyrian kings have laid waste these nations and their lands.”
 Hezekiah knew he was out of his league facing the Assyrians.
-From the way I see that Hezekiah responded to life, however, I don’t think it mattered the size of the battle Hezekiah was going to depend on God.
+From the way I see that Hezekiah responded to life, however, I don’t think it mattered the size of the battle.
+Hezekiah was going to depend on God.
+Every time.
+In every situation.

 Hezekiah had a faith in God that allowed him to pray with confidence.
 You need to understand that faith is always based on the promises of God.
-Some things God has promised to do…some He hasn’t.
+Some things God has promised to do — and some He hasn’t.
 God has promised to always get glory for Himself and always work things for an ultimate good.
 He hasn’t promised to rid everyone of cancer or to heal every bad relationship.
+Or settle every leadership issue we face.

 (That doesn’t mean we shouldn’t pray for everything.
 We don’t know His will, but we can’t guarantee God to do that which He hasn’t promised to do.)
 Sometimes we get upset because God doesn’t do something we asked or wanted Him to do but the fact is He had never promised to do it.